ilri/genebank-gg_client/README.md

 * End User Components
 * Server Components

 This repository contain the source code of GRIN-Global Curator Tool and GRIN-Global Search tool,***version 1.9.6.41*** .
-This components are part of GRIN-Global **End User Components**.
+These components are part of GRIN-Global **End User Components**.

 ### How do I get set up? ###